-South Africa is a country founded on constitutional values of human dignity, equality, human rights and freedoms.
-The EEA gives effect to the Constitution and it prohibits 'unfair discrimination' on a number of listed grounds including, but not limited to race, sex, belief and disability.
-A claim of unfair discrimination may also be based on "any other arbitrary ground".
-In this instance, whether or not there is discrimination will depend on whether, objectively, the ground (arbitrary ground) is based on attributes and characteristics (things that a person cannot easily change, e.g. weight or height) which have the potential to impair the fundamental human dignity of the person(s) concerned.
+South Africa is founded on constitutional values of human dignity, equality, and the advancement of human rights and freedoms.
+The EEA gives effect to the Constitution and prohibits 'unfair discrimination' on several listed grounds including, but not limited to, race, sex, belief, and disability.
+An unfair discrimination claim may also be based on "any other arbitrary ground".
+In this instance, whether there is unfair discrimination will depend on whether, objectively, the ground (arbitrary ground) is based on attributes and characteristics (things that a person cannot easily change, e.g. weight or height) which have the potential to impair the fundamental human dignity of the person(s) concerned.

 Employment equity is a key factor in achieving sound human resource practices.
-This includes eliminating the historical barriers that prevented the advancement of designated groups (Black people, including African, Coloured and Indian people, women and people with disabilities) and applying positive affirmative action measures.
+This includes eliminating the historical barriers that prevented the advancement of designated groups (Black people, including African, Coloured, and Indian people, women, and people with disabilities who are citizens of the RSA by birth or descent or became citizens of the RSA by naturalisation before 27 April 1994, or after 26 April 1994 and who would have been entitled to acquire citizenship by naturalisation before that date but who were precluded by apartheid policies) and applying positive affirmative action measures.

-In terms of the Constitution and the EEA, it is not unfair discrimination to take affirmative action measures consistent with the purpose of the

-EEA (or to distinguish, exclude or prefer any person on the basis of an inherent requirement of a job).
+In terms of the Constitution and the EEA, it is not unfair discrimination to take affirmative action measures consistent with the purpose of the EEA (or to distinguish, exclude, or prefer any person based on an inherent requirement of a job).

-For a measure to be justified as a valid "affirmative action measure", it must target categories of persons disadvantaged by unfair discrimination, be designed to protect them, should promote the achievement of equality and be rationally implemented and set out in an employment equity plan.
+For a measure to be justified as a valid "affirmative action measure", it must target categories of persons disadvantaged by unfair discrimination, be designed to protect them, promote the achievement of equality and be rationally implemented and set out in an employment equity plan.